Homework: Health and daily life

+A study used survey data to examine relations among homework, student well-being, and behavioral engagement in a sample of 4,317 students from 10 high-performing high schools in upper middle class communities, with these students having an average of more than 3 hours of homework per night.
+Students who did more hours of homework experienced greater behavioral engagement in school but also physical health problems, more academic stress, and lack of balance in their lives.

 A 2007 study of American students by MetLife found that 89% of students felt stressed from homework, with 34% reporting that they "often" or "very often" felt stressed from homework.
 Stress was especially evident among high school students.
 Students that reported stress from homework were more likely to be deprived of sleep.